 Vilamoura is well-connected through public transportation to other towns and cities in the Algarve region.
 The Linha Verde (Green Line) runs every 30 minutes around Vilamoura and Quarteira.
 From March to October, Vilamoura has a tourist train that starts at Praia da Marina.

 Vilamoura is another exclusive area.
 Designed as a golf resort, it features multiple golf courses, gourmet restaurants, and five-star resorts.
 In fact, Vilamoura is probably the most exclusive resort in the Algarve.

-A stunning marina filled with multi-million dollar yachts gives you an idea of the area’s clientele.
+A stunning marina complex filled with multi-million dollar yachts gives you an idea of the area’s clientele.
 Combined with some of the best beaches, bars, and nightclubs in the country, this is truly where the rich and famous come to the party.

 That doesn’t mean you can’t enjoy a little culture during your stay too though.
 The Roman Cerro Da Vila ruins, a quaint fishing harbor and some nearby historic towns and villages give you choices if you don’t want your entire stay to revolve around drinking, partying and golfing.

-Best places to stay in Vilamoura:
+Best places to stay in Vilamoura for first-timers:

 Luxury: Tivoli Marina Vilamoura This 5-star hotel offers views of the Atlantic Ocean on one side and Vilamoura Marina on the other.
 Close to the Roman Ruins Cerro da Vila, Pinhal Golf Course, Água Moments, and Falésia Beach – Rocha Baixinha.